-Applications for grants from Voice must be submitted using the model application formats as stipulated and made available by Voice.
-Applications should be complete and without reservations and submitted via www.voice.global/kenya or the email address provided on the Call for Proposal itself.
-The email should have the Call for Proposal reference number provided in the "re:" line.
-Please note that the maximum file size of attachments that can be uploaded is 10 MB.
+Applications for grants from Voice must be submitted using the model application formats as stipulated and made available by Voice.5 Applications should be complete and without reservations and submitted via the link or email address provided in the call for proposal .Please note that the maximum file size of attachments that can be uploaded on the online application platform is 10 MB.

 On the webform it is recommended to tick the Box: "Send me a copy of the responses."
-This will assure you that the application has indeed been submitted.
+If you need copy of what you submitted.
+This is also a way to ensure that the application has indeed been submitted.
 Upon completion of the selection process we will send you an Email to inform you whether your application has been successful.
-We only provide detailed feedback for the shortlisted proposals that were rejected.
+We only provide detailed feedback for rejected applications, upon request.